 What are the benefits of adding mint to Ginger Lemonade?

-Yes.
-Mint is a herb that is awesome for an upset stomach and the digestive system.
+Mint can help with an upset stomach and the digestive system.
 It is also good to aid in naturally balancing cholesterol so through it into your cooking whenever you can. one of my favorite recipes using mint is Cauliflower Tabbouleh!

 Can you make Ginger Lemonade or Homemade Lemonade with honey?